Abstract

 Zero inflation

-The zero-inflated Poisson model is intended to model a situation were there are zeros unrelated to the Poisson distribution, in this case this might, for example, be the result of an error in the automated registration process that identifies regions and counts their cells.
+The zero-inflated Poisson model is intended to model a situation where there are zeros unrelated to the Poisson distribution, in this case this might, for example, be the result of an error in the automated registration process that identifies regions and counts their cells.
 It is a mixture model, if

-there is a probability π that yi = 0 and a 1−π probability that yi follows a Poisson distribution with rate λi.
+there is a probability π that yi = 0 and a 1 − π probability that yi follows a Poisson distribution with rate λi.
 Importantly this means there are two ways in which yi can be zero, through the Bernoulli process parameterized by π, or through the Poisson distribution.
 This has the effect of ‘inflating’ the probability mass at zero with the additional parameter π giving the proportion of extra zeros in the data that could not be explained by the standard Poisson distribution.
 This distribution can be visualized in Figure 2 and further mathematical details are described in SI 2C.

 Model inference